llvm-mos/continuous-release/README.md

 Name | Description
 --- | ---
-build | Download and build llvm-mos download-cache | Downloads a CMake cache file for priming the LLVM build package | Zip up the built compiler suite ship | Deploy the package on Github as per GITHUB_TOKEN and GH_REPO
+build | Download and build llvm-mos package | Zip up the built compiler suite ship | Deploy the package on Github as per GITHUB_TOKEN and GH_REPO